Chapter 6 : Strong Tea

 The next day I had Care of Magical Creatures with Jane first thing.
 The malaclaw we were supposed to be cleaning scuttled around it's crate, already gleaming.
 Her shy nature didn't suggest she'd ever be so straightforward with a dangerous animal, but I still had yet to discover a subject Jane wasn't brilliant at.
 Professor Kettleburn dismissed us earlier than the rest of the class when he came to inspect and found us already finished, bite free.

 I asked her questions about her family as we walked back up to the castle and provided my answers as well, just to keep the conversation going.
 She seemed distracted while she told me what her sister, Ann, was up to these days.
-We ran into an ill-looking Remus on the fourth floor.
+We ran into Remus on the fourth floor.

 "Hey, Lupin, what are you up to?"
 I smiled at him as he approached.
+He looked ready to pass out.

 "Fritz, Jane," he smiled politely in return, "I'm headed to the infirmary."